Buy-and-Hold Property for Fully Incomplete Markets when Super-replicating Markovian Claims: Setup and Main Result

-where $\{\widehat W_t\}_{t=0}^T$ is a $\P$-$\mathbb F$-Brownian motion which is independent of $W$.
-Assume that the SDE in \eqref{eq:def:financial-market} has a unique strong solution and the solution is strictly positive.
-If the functions $a,b,c: [0,T]\times (0,\infty)\rightarrow\mathbb R$ are continuous and for any $t\in [0,T]$, $x>0$ we have $b(t,x)>0$, then the corresponding financial market defined in \eqref{eq:def:financial-market} is fully incomplete. \\ II. \,Let here $\mathbb F$ be the usual augmentation of the filtration generated by $W$ and $\nu$.
-Assume a decomposition $\nu_t=\nu^{(1)}_t\nu^{(2)}_t$ where $\nu^{(1)}$ is adapted to the filtration generated by $W$, and $\nu^{(2)}$ is independent of $W$.
-Moreover, assume that $\nu^{(1)},\nu^{(2)}$ are strictly positive and continuous processes.
-If $\ln\nu^{(2)}$ has a conditional full support (CFS) property (for definition of (CFS), see e.g. \cite[Chapter~2]{DolinskyNeufeld.16}), then the market given by \eqref{eq:def:financial-market} is fully incomplete. \end{proposition} As a consequence, popular stochastic volatility models like the Heston model, Hull--White model and the Scott model, as well as rough volatility models like the one in \cite{GatheralJaissonRosenbaum.14} are examples of fully incomplete markets.
+If the SDE in \eqref{eq:ex:stoch-vol} has a unique strong solution and the solution is strictly positive, and if the functions $a,b,c: [0,T]\times (0,\infty)\rightarrow\mathbb R$ are continuous and for any $t\in [0,T]$, $x>0$ we have $b(t,x)>0$, then the corresponding financial market defined in \eqref{eq:def:financial-market} is fully incomplete. \end{proposition} The second sufficient condition proven in \cite{DolinskyNeufeld.16} for being a fully incomplete market is strongly related to the so-called Conditional Full Support (CFS) property introduced in \cite{guasoni2008consistent}.
+A stochastic process $\Sigma=\{\Sigma_t\}_{t=0}^T$ has the Conditional Full Support (CFS) property if for all $t\in (0,T]$

+where $C_y[t,T]$ is the set of all continuous functions $f:[t,T]\rightarrow\mathbb{R}_{+}$ with $f(t)=y$.
+It means that from any given time on, $\Sigma$ can continue arbitrarily close to any given path with positive conditional probability. \begin{proposition}\cite[Proposition~2.3.II]{DolinskyNeufeld.16}: Let the filtration $\mathbb F$ here be the usual augmentation of the filtration generated by $W$ and $\nu$.
+If $\nu_t=\nu^{(1)}_t\nu^{(2)}_t$, where $\nu^{(1)}$ is adapted to the filtration generated by $W$, $\nu^{(2)}$ is independent of $W$, both $\nu^{(1)}$, $\nu^{(2)}$ are strictly positive and continuous processes, and $\ln\nu^{(2)}$ has the (CFS) property, then the financial market given by \eqref{eq:def:financial-market} is fully incomplete. \end{proposition} As a consequence of Proposition~\ref{prop:fully-incomplete-example1} \& \ref{prop:fully-incomplete-example2}, popular stochastic volatility models like the Heston model, Hull--White model and the Scott model, as well as rough volatility models like the one in \cite{GatheralJaissonRosenbaum.14} are examples of fully incomplete markets; we refer to \cite{DolinskyNeufeld.16} for more details.